team-entomophobia/Cabbage-Butterfly/README.md

 df$SexUpdated[is.na(df$SexUpdated)] <- "unknown"
 ```

-2. Location:
+2. Location 🌎:
 - For the country column, we created a code to make all countries formatted the same.
-- For USA there were many different formats, such as U.S.A. and United States, so we formatted it to be United States.
+- For USA there were many different formats, such as U.S.A. and United States, so we formatted it to be United States :us:.
 - There was a blank, so we looked at the locality and formatted the country to represent the locality.
-The locality said Great Britain, then we said the country was United Kingdom.
+The locality said Great Britain, then we said the country was United Kingdom :uk:.
  ```
 df$`dwc:country`<- gsub("(?i)USA|(?i)U.S.A.", "United States", df$`dwc:country`)
 df$`dwc:country`[is.na(df$`dwc:country`)] <- "United Kingdom"
  ```

-3. Year:
+3. Year 📆:
 - Converted N/A values in year to reflect the YearUpdated column value.
 - Fix a record with the YearUpdated value is 200 with the value in the year column.
 ```